pantheon-systems/documentation/source/content/guides/accessibility/02-get-started.md

 Ensuring that your site is accessible is an ongoing job.
 Once you have done the initial assessment, consider integrating accessibility into your development process.
 To do so:

-- Train your UX, Design and Development teams in web accessibility.
+- Train your entire project team on web accessibility.
 - Implement testing tools that can be used during the development process.
 While there are free tools available to developers, consider investing in tools that reduce false positives and support agile development cycles.

 ## Pantheon Products and Features That Can Help